-- Removing the existing PVC casing at each location. - Installing three SVMPs at each boring, corresponding with the outer edge of the UST, the middle of the UST and the inner, tunnel side of the UST. - Isolating each SVMP with bentonite seals. - Collecting 1 round of soil vapor samples in summa canisters to be analyzed by Air Toxics Laboratory for benzene, toluene, toluene and xylenes as well as naphthalene and TPH by USEPA Method TO-3.
+- Removing the existing PVC casing at each location. - Installing three SVMPs at each boring, corresponding with the outer edge of the UST, the middle of the UST and the inner, tunnel side of the UST. - Isolating each SVMP with bentonite seals. - Collecting 1 round of soil vapor samples in summa canisters to be analyzed by ATL for benzene, toluene, ethylbenzene and xylenes as well as naphthalene and TPH by USEPA Method TO-3.